-Connect the wires according to the Wiring Checklist.
-Notice that transformer springs 23 and 24 are not connected although their wires cross in the schematic.
-Also notice there are 4 resistors and 4 capacitors connected to the $3.3K\Omega$ resistor and 2 loose wires connected to the transformer.
+Connect the circuit, notice that two transformer taps are not connected although their wires cross in the schematic.
+Also notice there are 4 resistors and 4 capacitors connected to the $3.3k\Omega$ resistor (we are using the (+) row of holes at the bottom to make the connections easier) and 2 loose wires connected to the transformer.
+We are also using the disc capacitors for the first time, refer back to page 19 to review them if you need to.
 Connect the transformer to one resistor and one capacitor at a time, then press the switch and listen.
 All the combinations are listed below, you don't need to try all of them but try some and see if there is a pattern in the frequency or pitch (a term used in music) of the sound.
 Record a few comments about the sound you hear.